 Of course, not all cases involve complicated math equations and breakfast sandwiches, but they all do involve many factors.
 Understanding and having an experienced Kenosha car accident attorney like the attorneys at the Law Offices of R.F.
 Wittmeyer, Ltd. can help you recover the maximum damages available to you.
 With over 35 years of experience, we will ensure that all of the circumstances of your car accident maximize your verdict and result.

 Contacting Experienced Attorneys for Help Calculating Contributory or Comparative Fault

 Because the rules of liability can be confusing and can depend on many factors, you should consult with a qualified personal injury attorney like the lawyers at the Law Offices of R.F.
 Wittmeyer, Ltd. We will help you better understand the process that will achieve the most just settlement for you.
-Contact us today at 847-357-0403 for a free consultation
+Contact us today for a free consultation